Jacobbetancourt1/ICS-Security-with-Purdue-Model/README.md

 ---

 ## 💡 Final Touch
+If you made it this far, thanks for reading!
 This project reflects my ongoing commitment to mastering ICS/OT cybersecurity and contributing to secure industrial environments.